lpicci96/unesco_reader/README.md

 ```

 At least a country or an indicator must be requested.
 Currently, there is a 100,000 record limit
 for the API response.
-If this limit is exceeded an error is raise.
+If this limit is exceeded an error is raised.
 To request more data, please
 make multiple requests with fewer parameters.

 Get data with additional fiels like indicator and geo unit names, and footnotes: